Achtsamkeit-Hautgesundheit-Wie-Stress-unter-die-Haut-geht Quellmed Shop

 3. Hold your breath for a short moment (approx. 1–2 seconds).

-4. Now exhale slowly through your mouth – counting to six .
+4. Now slowly exhale through your mouth – counting to six.

-5. Repeat this breathing rhythm for at least 3-5 minutes .
+5. Repeat this breathing rhythm for at least 3–5 minutes.

-Conclusion: Skincare begins from within
+Conclusion: Skincare starts from within

 Back to blog